 Perhaps no flower represents the winter holidays like the poinsettia.
-But these festive plants, which range from the traditional red to pale yellow, can be mysterious when it comes to care and maintenance.
-Here are some tips on poinsettia care that can help extend those blooms as long as possible — and maybe even encourage your poinsettia to bloom again next year:
+But these festive plants, which range from the traditional red to pale yellow, can be a mystery when it comes to care and maintenance.
+Here are some tips on poinsettia care that can help extend those blooms as long as possible — and maybe even encourage your poinsettia to bloom again next year.

-- Warm and Bright: It may seem strange due to their holiday connotations, but poinsettias are tropical plants.
+This may seem strange due to their holiday connotations, but poinsettias are tropical plants.
 Provide lots of sunlight — a sunny window with east, west, or southern exposure is best.
-Also try to keep the temperature between 65 and 70 degrees F during the day, keeping in mind that the area around a drafty window can be quite a bit cooler than the rest of the room.
+Also try to keep the temperature between 65 and 70 degrees during the day, keeping in mind that the area around a drafty window can be quite a bit cooler than the rest of the room.
 If your plant's leaves are touching a cold window, they may drop off.
-At night, poinsettias like a slightly lower temperature (55 – 60 degrees F), but avoid drastic drops in temperatures.
+At night, poinsettias like a slightly lower temperature (55 – 60 degrees), but avoid drastic drops in temperatures.

-- Prevent Leaf Loss: If your plant starts to lose leaves, there are a few likely culprits: is the plant resting against a cold window or near a draft?
+If your plant starts to lose leaves, there are a few likely culprits.
+Ask yourself these questions: Is the plant resting against a cold window or near a draft?
 Is it too warm or dry in the room?
 Is the plant thirsty?

 If the leaves wilt, and the soil gets dry to the touch, water your poinsettia right away.
 But remember: Wilting or dropping leaves can also be a sign of over watering.
 If the soil is soggy when the leaves fall, you've probably watered too much.

 Poinsettias can stay attractive for months.
 But it's tricky to get them to re-bloom — that is, unless you live in a subtropical area.
 Then you can transplant them to your garden in January, and let the natural changes in daylight trigger their color later in the year.